Bagheria: Notable people

+In popular culture

+Villa Palagonia appears in the 1962 film Mafioso, directed by Alberto Lattuada.

-Tornatore portrayed his love for his town in the multiple award-winning film Nuovo Cinema Paradiso in 1989 and the 2009 film Baarìa, featuring the history of the town from the 1930s to the 1980s through the life of a local family.
+Italian director Giuseppe Tornatore portrayed his love for Bagheria in the multiple award-winning film Cinema Paradiso (Nuovo Cinema Paradiso) in 1989, and again in the 2009 film Baarìa, featuring the history of the town from the 1930s to the 1980s through the life of a local family.

-The town is also depicted in The Godfather Part III.
+Bagheria is depicted in the 1990 film The Godfather Part III directed by Francis Ford Coppola.

+Villa Arezzo Spedalotto was used as a set for the 1991 film Johnny Stecchino, directed by Roberto Benigni.

-Bagheria is the setting of Dacia Maraini's eponymous autobiographical work.
+The town is the setting of Dacia Maraini's eponymous autobiographical work.